ravendb/docs/Documentation/4.0/Raven.Documentation.Pages/migration/server/bundles.markdown

 {PANEL:Cascade Delete}

 The attachments are always tied to their documents.
-The deletion of a documents results in removing all its attachments as well (in the same transaction).
+The deletion of a document results in removing all its attachments as well (in the same transaction).

 Deletion of referenced / child documents needs to be handled by your application.
 You just simply need to call `session.Delete()` for related documents when deleting the main one.